St. Mary's Indian Residential School: History

+According to the Indian Residential School Survivors Society, many former students have "fond memories" of their time at the school.
+However, other students were abused and at least 22 either died or went missing at the school.

 The last graduating class was in 1958.
 In 1961, students were moved to a new government-run residential school of the same name on the eastern border of the Mission property, and the Roman Catholic school was closed.
 All the buildings of the former school were demolished in 1965 as they had deteriorated badly with age.

 When the government-run school was closed in 1984, it was the last functioning residential school in British Columbia.

 Abuse at the school

 Corporal punishment was rarely used in the early years of the school.
 However, that policy ended as the school was integrated into the federal residential school system.
 Many students reported experiencing physical and sexual abuse at the school, with the Indian Residential School Survivors Society characterising the abuse in the 1960s as "nightmarish."
-At the same time, many other former students have fond memories of their time at the school.

-In 2004, a former employee was convicted of 12 counts of indecent assault that he committed during his time at the school and was sentenced to three years in prison.
+In 2004, Gerald Moran, a former employee, was convicted of 12 counts of indecent assault that he committed during his time at the school.
+He was sentenced to three years in prison.